 When viewing the exercise assignment report By assignment, click on the blue fraction in the Completed column to view the performance report for any exercise.

 This report will tell you several things:

 - Date completed: This helps you identify if each student completed the assignment prior to the due date.

-- Number correct / number answered: Exercises typically are five to seven problems long.
-In the performance report, you can see each student’s best performance on the exercise.
+- Best score: Exercises typically are five to seven problems long.
+In the performance report, you can see each student’s best performance in the exercise.
 So, a student might get two out of seven on the first attempt then retry and get five out of seven.
 In that situation, you would see a 5/7 result in your performance report.
 This system helps reward students for persistence and learning from mistakes.

 - View report: This link will show you how a student performed on each problem that they attempted.
 It may be especially useful during one-on-one tutoring.
 Note the description above of how to understand the "first" and "last" attempt measurements on this page.

 For students, there are three levels of completion in an exercise.

-- Less than 70% correct: If students do not achieve 70% correct, Khan Academy does not count the exercise as practiced.
-If this is the highest performance a student achieves on an exercise, then the star next to that exercise will stay gray.
+- Less than 70% correct: If students do not achieve 70% correct, Khan Academy does not count the exercise as Practiced.
+If this is the highest performance a student achieves on an exercise, then the star next to that exercise will remain gray.

 - Between 70 and 99% correct: This meets the standard for the Practiced label.
 With this score, the star will be filled in blue, but the outer ring around the star will stay grey.